Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Introduction

 Many novel ML methods have been introduced and developed recently with the emphasis on predicting solutions of chaotic systems or learning the underlying dynamic equations.
 Some of the most popular approaches for time-series analysis and prediction utilize sequential models such as artificial neural networks (ANNs) that include feedforward neural networks (FNN) and recurrent neural networks (RNN).
-RNN architectures are characterized by "loop" connections between individual neurons, and it is well understood that it is can be rather difficult to train general RNNs because of their complex connectivity.
+RNN architectures are characterized by "loop" connections between individual neurons, and it is well understood that it can be rather difficult to train general RNNs because of their complex connectivity.
 Therefore, a novel Reservoir Computing (RC) approach was introduced recently to overcome this shortcoming of general RNNs \cite{jaeger2001echo, maass2002real}.
 In this approach, the reservoir consists of a fixed RNN with randomly selected connections and weights, and only the output matrix is trained to match the data.
 Thus, training is very straightforward in this context since it is equivalent to linear convex optimization problem with an explicit solution.
-It has been demonstrated that RC performs very well in the context of predicting chaotic dynamics (see, for example, \cite{jaeger2004harnessing, pathak2018model, chattopadhyay2020data, vlachas2020backpropagation, bollt2021, nadiga2021reservoir}) and this approach has also been successfully applied in the context of climate and weather prediction \cite{nadiga2021reservoir, arcomano2020machine}.
+It has been demonstrated that RC performs very well in the context of predicting chaotic dynamics (see, for example, \cite{jaeger2004harnessing, pathak2018model, chattopadhyay2020data, vlachas2020backpropagation, bollt2021, nadiga2021reservoir}) and this approach has also been successfully applied in the context of climate and weather prediction \cite{nadiga2021reservoir, arcomano2020machine}, turbulent convection \cite{pasch20}, etc. {\colb Comparison of Reservoir Computing with other ML methods for predicting spatiotemporal chaotic dynamics is presented in \cite{vlachas2020backpropagation, chattopadhyay2020data}. }

 In this paper we apply the RC methodology to learn the dynamics of the Shallow Water Equations (SWE).
 To this end, we extend previous results for the reservoir computing beyond predicting just one trajectory.
 In particular, we develop a methodology to predict SWE trajectories with initial conditions which are not in a training dataset and even solutions with different ambient physical properties (e.g. the total mass) than that of the training data.